ansible/instruqt/tracks/devops-controller/03-update-app/assignment.md

 🐛 Encountered an issue?
 ====

-If you need to restart the entire workflow, we've includede the `Restart DevOps Workflow` job template in automation controller.
+If you need to restart the entire workflow, run the `Restart DevOps Workflow` job template in automation controller.

 If you have encountered an issue or have noticed something not quite right, please [open an issue](https://github.com/ansible/instruqt/issues/new?labels=devops-controller&title=New+DevOps+with+automation+controller+issue+issue:+incident-creation&assignees=craig-br).